tommmyy/ramda-react-redux-patterns/docs/02-redux-ramda.md

 // => { meta: { page: 0 }, payload: "some", type: "FETCH_ITEMS" }
 ```

-* `reset` is simpliest action creator and does not use any arguments.
+* `reset` is simpliest action creator - it does not use any arguments
 * `increment` takes one argument that represents `payload` of the action
 * `fetchItems` is the most complex one:
   * computes `payload` from first argument and